rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 The `data` contains four datafiles with which you can create two versions of adventure:

-- `TinyRooms.txt` is the smallest adventure game, consisting of 3 rooms.
+- `TinyRooms.txt` is the smallest adventure game, consisting of 4 rooms.
 Useful for testing purposes.
+Take a look at its contents!

 - `SmallRooms.txt` is a bit larger and includes more advanced interactions.